 “I’m so grateful we chose to bring DeeDee to UC Davis,” Elizabeth said.
 “I couldn’t stay with her the whole time, but we knew she was in excellent hands.
 She’s given us so much that we needed to give her the best care possible.”

 That’s one of the benefits of having a horse at the CEH, explained Dr. Carrie Finno, CEH director.

 “We’re a one-stop shop,” Finno said.
 “We can facilitate any necessary medical care with our Large Animal Clinic at the veterinary hospital, set up farrier appointments, keep the horses fit with the help of an experienced rider, provide 24-hour care from highly trained technicians, and also provide lay-up services.”

-Social media helped spread the news about Bea and DeeDee and word of this amazing duo made it to the USA Para-equestrian team.
-Bea and DeeDee have already met with the new high-performance trainer, Michel Assouline, and Bea is dedicated to winning a medal as a para-equestrian at the 2020 Summer Paralympics in Tokyo.
+Social media helped spread the news about Bea and DeeDee and word of this amazing duo made it to the USA Para equestrian team.
+Bea and DeeDee have already met with the new high performance trainer, Michel Assouline.
+Bea is dedicated to winning a medal as a para equestrian at the 2020 Summer Paralympics in Tokyo.

 “We’ve certainly had our difficult moments throughout this ordeal, but Bea’s family and friends created an incredible circle of strength and courage around her,” Elizabeth said.
 “DeeDee has been so important in Bea’s healing and recuperation process.
 Ensuring DeeDee’s long-term health at UC Davis was of utmost importance to all of us.”